Add a Custom Map Service

 URL Format:

-Esri ArcGIS online also offers a number of base names of which a list can be found here [link].
+Esri ArcGIS online also offers a number of base maps of which a list can be found here [link].

 Example URL for Esri World Imagery